 When talking warranties on HVAC systems, there are two elements to consider, the labor portion of the warranty, and the parts portion of the warranty.
 Any newly installed system will always have warranty coverage for the first year of labor from the installing contractor.
 This does not mean you have to use the installing contractor if you are unhappy with them, but other HVAC service companies will likely charge you for the labor portion of any service call, even within the first year of operation if they did not install the system.
 Another thing to know about the labor portion of warranties is that for an additional cost at the time of installation, many manufacturers offer extended labor warranties that can cover labor expenses on equipment breakdowns for years 2-10.

 Any parts warranties are covered by the equipment manufacturer, however, the length of the parts warranty can vary based on weather or not the system was registered at the time of installation.
 It was mentioned above that some HVAC systems have warranties that are as short as 5 years.
-With pretty much all manufacturers, a simple online registration of the equipment is all that is needed to extended this coverage to 10 years.
+With pretty much all manufacturers, a simple online registration of the equipment is all that is needed to extended this coverage to 10 or even as much as 12 years depending on the manufacturer.
 At Rager, we register every system we install and furnish the registration paperwork to the homeowner for their records.
 This registration must take place within 60-90 days of installation, after that, it cannot be registered.
 Unfortunately, and we do see this a lot, the registration sometimes does not happen at the time of installation, especially if the system was installed at the time the home was built.
-The HVAC contractor fails to register the system for whatever reason, the builder assumes the HVAC contractor is registering the system so they are not concerned with it, and no one mentions it to the homeowner so it does not happen.
+The HVAC contractor fails to register the system for whatever reason, the builder assumes the HVAC contractor is registering the system so they are not concerned with it, and no one mentions it to the homeowner, so it does not happen.
 Therefore, it is important that you as a homeowner find out if your system was registered when it was installed as it can make a huge difference in the price of repairs down the road.